- According to Microsoft producers, you'll be able to sideload Android apps on Windows 11.

 In case you want to play your favorite mobile games on your Windows desktop, that will be possible now.
 For a larger selection of apps, we recommend LD Player, the main disadvantage with sideloading on Windows 11 is that you get the apps from Amazon which has a much smaller number of apps available.

 But what does the addition of apps means?
-Producers are adapting more to your own needs than you having to adapt to what the OS can do.
+Producers are adapting more to your own needs than you have to adapt to what the OS can do.

 Also, adding Android apps to Chrome OS gave Chromebooks a significant boost in appeal.
 In these terms, we can consider that the same flexibility to Windows should generate a similar effect.